 Why does it matter?
-Because employers with fewer than 500 employees are obligated to provide up to two weeks of Emergency Paid Sick Leave to their employees and 10 weeks Enhanced Family and Medical Leave under the Families First Coronavirus Response Act.
+Employers with fewer than 500 employees are obligated to provide up to two weeks of Emergency Paid Sick Leave to their employees and 10 weeks of Enhanced Family and Medical Leave under the Families First Coronavirus Response Act.

 Isn’t this obvious?
 Fewer than 500 employees is fewer than 500 employees?
 If PPP, then Paid Sick Leave and Enhanced FMLA.
 Simple, right?
 Wrong.
 The CARES Act had a special carve out for the hospitality industry.
 Instead of requiring fewer than 500 employees total, hospitality industry companies were eligible for PPP loans if they had fewer than 500 employees per location.
 This is how ShakeShack qualified.
 (ShakeShack, returned their PPP loan.
 Most did not.)